On some expansions for the Euler Gamma function and the Riemann Zeta function: Abstract

 \section{Abstract}

-In the present paper we introduce some expansions for the Euler Gamma function and the Riemann Zeta function.
-The expansions involve the falling factorials.
-In the proofs we use the Fa\'a di Bruno formula, Bell polynomials, Potential polynomials, Mittag-Leffler polynomials, derivative polynomials and special numbers (Eulerian numbers and Stirling numbers of both kinds).
+In the present paper we introduce some expansions, based on the falling factorials, for the Euler Gamma function and the Riemann Zeta function.
+In the proofs we use the Fa\'a di Bruno formula, Bell polynomials, potential polynomials, Mittag-Leffler polynomials, derivative polynomials and special numbers (Eulerian numbers and Stirling numbers of both kinds).
+We investigate the rate of convergence of the series and give some numerical examples.